Additional Information

 Going forward:

-• Clays is committed to enhancing our supply chain interactions further through a strategic re-evaluation process to identify any changing risks or additional areas to focus.
+- Clays continues in its commitment to enhancing our supply chain interactions further through strategic re-evaluation processes to identify any changing risks or additional areas to focus.

-• We will also develop the training provided to a wider group of stakeholders within the business to improve awareness.
+- We will continue to develop the training provided to a wider group of stakeholders within the business to improve awareness.

 Our policies